20-1-scaled

 Hectares of Land

-Novus and Innova are proposing a solar farm with energy storage on land at the Frocester Estate.
+Innova are proposing a solar farm with energy storage on land at the Frocester Estate.
 This site has been selected and designed via a detailed assessment process.
-Once connected to the local electricity grid, this solar farm would have a capacity of 49.9MW(Megawatts) of energy.
-This will offset the annual energy needs of approximately 12,200 homes and save around 11,000 tonnes of CO2.
+Once connected to the local electricity grid, this solar farm will be generate enough electricity to power approximately 9,800 households.

 There is widespread awareness of the need to reduce dependence on fossil fuels and transition to renewable energy sources.